wangl-cc/ResizingTools.jl/README.md

 ### Other arrays

-If your array is a normal array instead of dense array, you should defined all methods below and [required methods for `AbstractArray`](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array).
+If your array is a normal array instead of dense array, you should defined all methods above and [required methods for `AbstractArray`](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array).